SSWConsulting/SSW.Rules.Content/rules/tax-invoice-vs-eftpos-receipt/rule.md

 Invoice Details

 * Invoice number.
-* Date – when the invoice created.
+* Date – when the invoice was created.

 Product/Service Information